Category Archives: Wisconsin

 Exact Boundaries Important

-In newly laid out subdivisions in Germantown where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Cleveland where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.